Course Descriptions for Mathematics

 This course provides an introduction to linear algebra including matrices,

 determinants, vector spaces, linear transformations, eigenvectors.
-It is intended
+It is

 for majors in mathematics, engineering, economics, science and